Experiencing a dental emergency during the holidays in Calgary? Learn when to see an emergency dentist and how to protect your family’s smile.

 Are dental abscesses dangerous?

-Do emergency dental visits cost more?
+Do emergency visits cost more?

 Final Thoughts from Dr. Richa Bhatnagar

+Dental emergencies can disrupt the joy of the holiday season—but they don’t have to.
 If you or your child experiences dental pain or trauma during the holidays, don’t wait.
-Early care protects your smile, your health, and your peace of mind.